Ellie Daniel

-Eleanor Suzanne Daniel (born June 11, 1950), also known by her married name Ellie Drye, is an American former competition swimmer, four-time Olympic medalist, and former world record-holder.
+Eleanor Suzanne Daniel (born June 11, 1950), is an American former competition swimmer, four-time Olympic medalist, and former world record-holder.

+Early age group swimming

+In her earlier years, Daniel trained with Hall of Fame Coach Mary Freeman Kelly at the Vesper Boat Club team in Philadelphia.
+She started on the "B" team, swimming at the aquarium, underneath the art museum.
+The following year, she made the "A" team, which practiced at the University of Pennsylvania's Weightman Hall pool.

-As a teenager, Daniel trained with coach Mary Freeman Kelly at the Vesper Boat Club in Philadelphia.
-In her second year, she came in eighth in the 1,500-meter freestyle at the AAU national championships.
+Later, when her family moved to California around 1967, she swam with Hall of Fame Coach Sherm Chavoor's at Arden Hills Swim Club in Sacramento.
+In her second year of competition, she came in eighth in the 1,500-meter freestyle at the AAU national championships.
 Afterward, she switched to the butterfly stroke, which came naturally to her because she was double-jointed in her back and her strength was in her shoulders, and won seven national championships.
+Around 1967, she graduated Abington Senior High in Abington, Pennsylvania.

+1967 Pan Am games

 At the 1967 Pan American Games in Winnipeg, Manitoba, she won gold medals in the 100-meter butterfly (1:05.24), and swimming the butterfly leg in the 4×100-meter medley relay with her teammates Kendis Moore (backstroke), Catie Ball (breaststroke), and Wendy Fordyce (freestyle) (4:30.0).

+1968 Olympics

 Daniel represented the United States at the 1968 Summer Olympics in Mexico City, where she competed in three events.
 She received a gold medal by swimming the butterfly leg for the winning U.S. team in the women's 4×100-meter medley relay, together with teammates Kaye Hall (backstroke), Catie Ball (breaststroke), and Sue Pedersen (freestyle).
 The American women set a new Olympic record of 4:28.3, defeating the Australians (4:30.0) and West Germans (4:36.4).
 In individual competition, she won a silver medal in the 100-meter butterfly, and a bronze medal in the 200-meter butterfly.

+1972 Olympics

 She received a bronze medal in 200-meter butterfly at the 1972 Summer Olympics in Munich, Germany.
 She also competed in the 100-meter butterfly, finishing sixth in the event final.

-Daniel is a graduate of the University of Pennsylvania.
+She held the 200-meter butterfly (long course) world record (2:18.4) from August 1971 to August 1972.
+In her swimming career, she was a national champion seven times and took 14 individual American and/or national records.

+College

+Daniel is a 1976 graduate of the University of Pennsylvania, and trained with both the Women's team and Penn's Men swim team under Hall of Fame Coach George Breen, a former Olympian.
+She was a standout on the Women's team.
+She had a double major in psychology and elementary education, and later attended law school.
 She is currently a prosecutor with the Los Angeles County District Attorney's office.

-She held the 200-meter butterfly (long course) world record (2:18.4) from August 1971 to August 1972.
-Daniel was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1997.